Oracle Java Audit: What CIOs and CFOs Must Know Now

 Oracle can demand you stop using Java entirely (not feasible for most) or pay whatever fees they calculate.
 In extreme cases, Oracle can take legal action for license violations, though most often the threat is enough to force a settlement.

-It’s also worth noting the indirect costs.
 An Oracle audit itself is a heavy burden on IT staff and management.
-Companies report devoting hundreds of person-hours to data gathering, deployment of discovery tools, endless meetings, and negotiation wrangling.
-One analysis found that on average about 60 working days of effort are spent responding to an Oracle audit.
+Companies report devoting hundreds of person-hours to data gathering, the deployment of discovery tools, and endless meetings, as well as negotiation wrangling.
+One analysis found that, on average, about 60 working days of effort are spent responding to an Oracle audit.

 That’s time ripped away from strategic projects.
 For CIOs, this means delays and disruption; for CFOs, it’s wasted labor cost and potentially delayed business initiatives.
 The process can drag on for months, creating uncertainty and internal stress.